Australian gambling tax law

 NSW | 10% GGR | Gross Gaming Revenue |

-Victoria | 9.11% -21.25% | Depending on game type |
+Victoria | 9.
+11%–21.
+25% | Depending on game type |

-Queensland | Up to 35% | Based on income |
+Queensland | Up to 35% | Depending on income |

-Northern Territory | Individual Operator Agreements |
+Northern Territory | Separate Operator Agreements |

-And what about offshore online casinos?
+What about offshore online casinos?

-Do you need to declare large winnings?
+Do I need to declare large winnings?

 Not if you're a private citizen.
 However: